reitheAIPM/pulsecheck-mobile-app-/ai/CONTRIBUTING.md

 3. **Include Practical Examples**: Code snippets and concrete examples for every concept
 4. **Cross-Reference Appropriately**: Link to related sections in other consolidated files
 5. **Update Timestamps**: Always update "Last Updated" field when making changes
+6. **Be Realistic**: Follow anti-sugarcoating principles in all documentation

 ### **Writing Style for AI**
 - **Be Specific**: Use concrete examples rather than abstract descriptions
 - **Be Concise**: Prioritize essential information
 - **Be Structured**: Use consistent formatting and hierarchy
 - **Be Current**: Always reflect the latest project state
+- **Be Honest**: Distinguish between tested facts and untested assumptions

 ---